indigotree/www-bagnallcentre-com/content/rooms.md

 ---
-title: Working with us
+title: Rooms
 description: >-
   We take pride in the quality of the rooms and facilities available at the Centre.
+yoast_keyword: rooms
 layout: rooms
-slug: "working-with-us/rooms"
+slug: working-with-us/rooms
-yoast_keyword: rooms
+draft: false
 ---
 # Rooms Available at The Bagnall Centre